-The various factors triggering melasma include:
+The various triggering factors include:

 Sun exposure and sun damage

-Melasma presents as irregular, light to dark brown skin-colored patches present on both sides of the face.
+It presents as irregular, light to dark brown skin-colored patches present on both sides of the face.

-The most common area to be affected includes the malar area (cheeks), followed by the nose, forehead and upper lip.
+The most common area to be affected includes the malar area (cheeks), followed by the nose, forehead, and upper lip.

 It might be also associated with prominent vessels in the background.